DrCord/arc-service-portal/README.md

 ##### MadCap Flare Output

 The MadCap Flare output `HTML5SideNav` folder can be output anywhere on your computer but will need to end up within this repo on your computer at `resources/docs` to work correctly.
 The easiest way to set this up will be to output directly to `resources/docs` within this repo, so it replaces the old content with the new, at which point you can commit the changes.
 See the `How to Release (Git Flow)` section above for more information.

+## Service Resource Portal Users

+The login to the production and dev portals are each controlled by a Cognito user pool.
+IT manages the allowed users based on the list of employed technicians.
+Each user in a given pool (production or dev) has equal permissions - pure authentication.

+The IT and Vehicle Maintenance departments maintain their own documentation about their processes for this system.